 b) New service scenarios which demand and/or can be built upon user-centric trust.

-c) The impact of distributed and user-centric trust on existing functionality in 5GS, e.g., security and charging.
+c) The stage-1 impact of distributed and user-centric trust on existing functionality in 5GS, e.g., network access, roaming, security, O&M, energy saving and charging.

-d)
+d) Consideration of how the existing terminology in stage-1 (e.g., access control, confidentiality, integrity protection) and the terminology described for trust-models in distributed networks and services can coexist.

 e) Gap analysis of existing 5GS functionalities in contrast to identified new service scenarios.